 - Of the two heating elements, only one is used at a time.
 One is located at the bottom and the other at the top, and when the bottom reaches the set temperature, the heating element shuts off and the top one kicks on.
 This cycle repeats.

 - If you are getting hot water for only a couple of minutes, then you may need to adjust the temperature on the thermostats.
-However, make sure that you secure the power to the water heater before you take off the access panels to the thermostats.
+However, make sure that you turn off the power to the water heater before you take off the access panels to the thermostats.

-I will be going over some basic trouble-shooting for broken electric water heaters here: not gas, not tankless, but electric.
-If you need information on the other types, I am sure you can find an article elsewhere, but as for now I am going to cover everything that you need to know about electric water heaters.
+I will be going over some basic troubleshooting here, not for gas, not for tankless, but for electric heaters.
+If you need information on the other types, I am sure you can find an article elsewhere.
+Here, I cover everything that you need to know about electric water heaters.

 How to Replace a Water Heater Hose